 Illiquid and Restricted Securities.
 Each Fund may invest in illiquid and restricted securities.
 Restricted securities generally may not be resold without registration under the Securities Act of 1933, as amended (the "Securities Act"), except in transactions exempt from the registration requirements of the Securities Act.
 A security that may be restricted as to resale under federal securities laws or otherwise will not be subject to this percentage limitation if the Adviser determines that the security is, at the time of acquisition, readily marketable.
-Illiquid securities are those that cannot be disposed of within seven days in the ordinary course of business at approximately the amount at which a Fund has valued the securities.
+Illiquid securities are those that cannot be sold or disposed of within seven calendar days or less without the sale or disposition significantly changing the market value of the investment.
 Illiquid and restricted securities may offer higher returns and yields than comparable publicly-traded securities.
 However, a Fund may not be able to sell these securities when the Adviser considers it desirable to do so or, to the extent they are sold privately, may have to sell them at less than the price of otherwise comparable securities.
 Restricted securities may be illiquid; however, some restricted securities such as those eligible for resale under Rule 144A under the Securities Act may be treated as liquid.

 Industry Concentration.
-To the extent the Highland Long/ Short Healthcare Fund invests primarily in securities issued by healthcare companies as defined in this Prospectus, which include, among others, pharmaceutical firms, medical supply companies and businesses that operate hospitals and other healthcare facilities, as well as companies engaged in medical, diagnostic, biochemical and other healthcare-related research and development activities.
+The Highland Long/Short Healthcare Fund invests primarily in securities issued by healthcare companies as defined in this Prospectus, which include, among others, biotechnology companies, pharmaceutical firms, medical supply companies and businesses that operate hospitals and other healthcare facilities, as well as companies engaged in medical, diagnostic, biochemical and other healthcare-related research and development activities.

 Leverage.
 To a limited extent, each Fund may increase the number and extent of "long" positions by borrowing (e.g., by purchasing securities on margin).
 Entering into short sales also increases a Fund's use of leverage.
 The use of leverage increases both investment opportunity and risk.